OpenNebula/docs/source/deployment/open_cloud_storage_setup/overview.rst

 * The **System Datastore** holds disk for running virtual machines.
 Disk are moved, or cloned to/from the Images datastore when the VMs are deployed or terminated; or when disks are attached or snapshotted.

 * The **Files & Kernels Datastore** to store plain files and not disk images.
-The plain files can be used as kernels, ram-disks or context files.
+The plain files can be used as kernels, ram-disks or context files. :ref:`See details here <file_ds>`.

 |image0|